bekzod/ember-slack-search-input/README.md

 Initial value of input

 #### isPopupHidden:Boolean
-can be used to hide popups
+Can be used to hide popups

+#### maxlength:Number
+Max character length of input

 #### valueChange(newValue:String)
-fired when inputValue changes
+Fired when inputValue changes

 ####modifierAutoComplete(newValue:String, modifierValue:Object)
-fired when modifier has valid value
+Fired when modifier has valid value

 ## Modifier Types
 Currently two types of modifiers are supported `list` and `date`: